Oasis Advanced Gastroenterology

 Gallbladder disease can include inflammation, gallstones, and a variety of other issues that cause discomfort or pain.
 At Oasis Advanced Gastroenterology, top-rated gastroenterologist Mehrdad Asgeri, MD, offers gallbladder disease evaluation, diagnosis, and treatment to free you from the frustrating symptoms.
-Call the Palm Springs, California, office, or click on the online appointment maker now.
+Oasis Advanced Gastroenterology, located in Palm Springs serves Rancho Mirage, Indio, La Quinta, and Palm Desert, CA. Call the Palm Springs, California, office or click the online appointment maker to book now.

 Gallbladder disease refers to issues within your gallbladder, the small organ that holds and concentrates bile from your liver.
 Your gallbladder releases bile into your duodenum — the first part of your small intestine — to help with the breakdown of foods, particularly fats.